moratilla/www.moratilla.com/_talks/proxmox-for-devops.md

  to provide a way to deliver computing power to the Development and QA team.

-Proxmox helped me to go from a golden image, badly maintained by developers, to containers (using openvz), so we could implement a fast CI system that allowed us to develop and test code faster.
+Proxmox helped me to go from a golden image, badly maintained by developers, to containers (using OpenVZ), so we could implement a fast CI system that allowed us to develop and test code faster.

 At the end, I introduced a gem I created for Chef and its CLI tool: [knife-proxmox](https://bitbucket.org/jmoratilla/knife-proxmox/src/master/)